Clicky

 Top Reasons Why You Should Join a Sorority

-College is something many students look forward to.
-This is when you will be away from home on your own, in a brand-new place, with little (to no) friends.
+Many students look forward to college.
+This is when you will be away from home on your own, in a brand-new place with little (to no) friends.
 When finding ways to meet new friends, joining a national organization like a sorority is your best option.

 But why should you join a sorority?
 Simple.
 Sororities help you get the best out of your college experience.
 While stereotyping in sororities somehow has a grain of truth behind it (like partying and alcohol abuse), there is much more to sorority life than partying and colorful outfits.